5sControl/idle-control/README.md

 **Plug-in Idle control to 5controlS platform to start detecting when your workers are on a phone!**

+> Learn more about Idle control on the [5controlS website](https://5controls.com/solutions/employee-monitoring-software).

 # Getting started

 ### Build image for idle_python algorithm